Modular Koszul duality for Soergel bimodules: Preliminaries

 \subsubsection{Singular Soergel bimodules}

 The entire story in~\S\ref{ss:mixed-modular} generalizes to singular Soergel theory, or at least to the subregular case.
 Namely, for every $s \in S$, there are categories

-of singular Soergel (bi)modules~\cite{Wil-ssbim}, with indecomposable objects indexed by the coset space $W/\{ 1, s\}$.
-When $(W, \fh)$ arises from a complex reductive group $G$, these categories are related to parity sheaves on minimal partial flag varieties $G/P^s$ in the same way as in~\S\ref{ss:relation-to-parity}.
+of singular Soergel (bi)modules~\cite{Wil-ssbim}, with indecomposable objects indexed by the coset space $W/\{ e, s\}$.
+The geometric notation here is motivated by the fact that, when $(W, \fh)$ arises from a complex reductive group $G$, these categories are related to parity complexes on minimal partial flag varieties $G/P^s$ in the same way as in~\S\ref{ss:relation-to-parity}.